⚡ Quick Expert Summary: Braun Series 5 vs 7

 2. Biophysical Architecture: The Tactile Divide

-The Braun Series 5: Rigid Reliability
+The Braun Series 5: Rigid, Honest Reliability

-The Braun Series 7: 360° Flex Geometry
+The Braun Series 7: The 360° Flex Geometry

-Conversely, the core differentiator in the Braun Series 5 vs 7 architecture is the Series 7’s 360° Flex Head.
-The human face is not a flat canvas; it is a complex geometric surface.
-A rigid head bridges across curves, missing hairs in the valleys.
-The Series 7’s omnidirectional articulation allows the 3 cutting elements to maintain constant, flush tangent contact with the skin, even directly under the difficult contours of the Adam’s apple.
-It demands absolute zero downward mechanical pressure from the user.
+Conversely, the absolute core differentiator that justifies the premium price tag in the Braun Series 5 vs 7 architecture is the Series 7’s highly touted 360° Flex Head.
+As mentioned, the human face is a complex geometric surface.
+A rigid shaving head bridges awkwardly across curves, completely missing hairs hidden in the valleys and scraping the peaks.

 3. Dermatological Efficacy: Sonic vs. AutoSense